 I love the auto-stop feature on this tire inflator.
 With my desired PSI set, I can walk away without worrying about over-inflation.
 The entire inflator and its fittings are contained in a small drawstring bag that fits well in my truck’s DECKED bed drawer system.
 So far, it has done the trick every time I’ve asked.

 It comes with multiple fittings to work with common auto tire valves and the two main bike tire valves.
 It also has a needle for inflating any sports ball, so I love that versatility.
-I haven’t yet tested if the built-in battery can achieve the number of charges specified by the manufacturer, but I have no reason to doubt it.
-I’ll list those figures here in case you’re curious:

 Car Tires: Up to 10 fills